Energy Engineer

 Cons

-• Whilst you don’t need education beyond an undergraduate degree, other people going for jobs that you apply for may have relevant master’s degrees meaning jobs are more competitive.
+• While you don’t need education beyond an undergraduate degree, other people going for jobs that you apply for may have relevant master’s degrees, meaning jobs are more competitive

 Work–life balance for an energy engineer

-As an energy engineer, you typically work standard office hours of 9am to 5pm on Monday to Friday.
-You may expect to work more than 40 hours in a week to meet your heavy workload.
+Energy engineers typically work standard office hours of 9am to 5pm on Monday to Friday.
+You may sometimes expect to work more than 40 hours in a week to meet your heavy workload.

-In this role, most of your work is in an office, planning and making designs.
-However, since your work involves designing plants, some of your time will be going to the plants, inspecting them and making sure building work is going well to your plans.
-To do this, you’ll need to wear PPE like a hard hat and steel toe capped shoes.
-Since your work is partly investigatory, some of your time is in a lab conducting experiments and overseeing work to make sure your designs work well and are safe.
+In this role, most of your work will be in an office, planning and making designs.
+However, since your work involves designing plants, some of your time will involve going to the plants, inspecting them and making sure building work is going well.
+To do this, you’ll need to wear personal protective equipment like a hard hat and steel toe-capped shoes.
+Since your work is partly investigatory, some of your time is in a lab conducting experiments and overseeing work to make sure your designs function well and are safe.

 Typical employers hiring energy engineers

-Many top energy companies need energy engineers to design new plants and work to make new energy solutions.
-These top companies often offer internships and entry-level opportunities to graduates to provide training and get the brightest people into the sector.
-Here are some of the top companies that you could work for:
+Many top energy companies need energy engineers to design new plants and make new energy solutions.
+These top companies often offer internships and entry-level opportunities to graduates to provide training and draw the brightest people into the sector.
+Here are some of the top companies you could work for:

 If you want to know more, discover the leading graduate employers in engineering.